All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Transfer points from:

-A $25 fee applies per person for phone/chat bookings that could have been completed online.
+Booking Fees No online booking fee.
+A $25 USD fee applies for phone bookings that could have been completed online.

 Note